 1. Make a Budget before You Start School

 First things first: you’ve got to be prepared before day one.
 Many college students spend money more freely in the beginning of their first semester—sometimes without realizing the implications of the spending until months later.
 A few are fortunate to receive money from their parents throughout the school year, others must plan to work during school to cover expenses.
-That means many students can find themselves in a serious bind—unless they get their personal finances in order.
-It’s really difficult for an incoming freshman to anticipate expenses, seeking the advice of upperclassmen that they know can help.
-Establishing a budget so they know what their budget is ahead of time can help them avoid taking on unnecessary debt.
+That means many students can find themselves in serious difficulties unless they get their personal finances in order.
+It’s really difficult for an incoming freshman to anticipate expenses, but asking advice from other students that have gone to the college or university a year before them can help.
+Think about your circle of friends or family and ask around to find out more about what your college expenses could look like.
+Establishing a budget ahead of time can help you avoid taking on unnecessary debt later on.

 2. Use Student Discounts

 University area businesses often give student discounts to boost their business.
-Just flash your student ID at restaurants, bookstores, movie theaters, travel agencies, clothing stores, and more—to get big student discounts.
+Just flash your student ID at restaurants, bookstores, movie theatres, travel agencies, clothing stores, and more—to get your student discount.
+This could be anything from 5-15% or more depending on the business.
 Student discounts benefit both students and local businesses.
 The businesses benefit because they hope you’ll tell your friends about their store; you benefit because you get a discount.

 3. Avoid Credit Cards

 Students may feel the need to get a credit card for college.
 Yes, they’ll help build credit, but they can destroy it as well.
 If you do opt to get a credit card, be sure to pay it off in full every month.
 Many college students fall into the credit card trap early on, which only adds to their student loan debt.
 So avoid them if you can, and use them responsibly if you can’t.